AyushSaxena01/tic_tac_toe/README.md

 # How to play:

-1. Go to root folder and run the command 'node tic_tac_toe_play.js'
+1. Run tic_tac_toe_play.js file.
-2. Enter players names. 'x' is by default first turn so first players is assigned with x.
+2. Enter players' names. 'x' has the first turn by default, first player name is assigned with x.
-3. Start entering your moves, make sure you enter chosen Letter and the position on the grid you want to place it.
+3. Start entering your moves, make sure you enter X/O and the position on the grid.
-   eg: x,1  o,6  x,4
+   eg: X,1  O,6  X,4

-# Thought process.
+# Design and domain requirements.

 1. We start the game.
 2. There are 2 players X & O. [rule]